codership/documentation/galeracluster/source/documentation/firewall-pf.rst

    # Galera Cluster TCP Filter Rule
    pass in proto tcp from <wsrep_cluster_address> to any port $wsrep_ports keep state

-In the event that you deployed your cluster in a :abbr:`LAN (Local Area Network)` environment, you need to also create on additional rule to open port ``4568`` to :abbr:`UDP (User Datagram Protocol)` transport for mutlicast replication.
+If you deployed a cluster in a :abbr:`LAN (Local Area Network)` environment, you need to also create on additional rule to open port ``4568`` to :abbr:`UDP (User Datagram Protocol)` transport for mutlicast replication.

 .. code-block:: console